cjduncana/duration-predictor/README.md

 * [The Glasgow Haskell Compiler (GHC)][haskell-ghc]
 * [Cabal][haskell-cabal]

-If you do not have these tools, you can follow [GHCup instructions][haskell-ghcup] instructions to have them installed on your machine.
+If you do not have these tools, you can follow [GHCup][haskell-ghcup] instructions to have them installed on your machine.

 ## Running the wizard